Pennsylvania Rent Increase Laws

 Does Pennsylvania Have Rent Control Laws?

 Pennsylvania does not have rent control laws limiting the amount that landlords may ask for rent.
-However, state law does not prohibit local governments from establishing rent control laws.
+State law allows local governments to set their own rent control ordinances, if they choose.

 Read More